Seeding crystallization in time

 It is important to note the role of dissipation in breaking the time-translation symmetry.
 In the case of a single subsystem considered in \cite{iemini2018boundary}, the limit-cycle oscillations are a result of the interplay between coherent driving producing oscillations and collective dissipation, causing the damping of these oscillations.
 Stable limit-cycles emerge only once the coherent drive overcomes the dissipation and $\Omega_{\alpha}/\kappa > 1$.
 Therefore it is surprising that limit-cycle oscillations in Fig.~\ref{fig:figure1}(d) are seeded via dissipative coupling.
 Furthermore, seeding occurs for arbitrarily small $\Gamma/\kappa$, albeit producing only arbitrarily small oscillations.

 Increasing the coupling strength also increases the amplitude of seeded oscillations provided the coupling is below a certain critical strength, $\Gamma < \Gamma_{\text{crit}}$.
 Beyond this critical coupling both subsystems enter the unboken-symmetry phase.
-This critical coupling $\Gamma_{\text{crit}}$ can be obtained via linear stability analysis as detailed in Sec.
-B of the Appendix to be
+This critical coupling $\Gamma_{\text{crit}}$ can be obtained via linear stability analysis (see Appendix \ref{sec:appendix-B}),

+where $\Omega_A > \Omega_B$.
+We note that increasing the coherent driving strength of the seed, $\Omega_A$, results in larger critical coupling for a fixed $\Omega_B$.
+This in turns allows the subsystems to be coupled more strongly before entering the unbroken-symmetry phase.

 In Fig.~\ref{fig:figure1}(f), we show scaling of the dominant eigenvalue of the Liouvillian spectrum for increasing subsystem size.
 For sub-critical coupling, $\text{Re}(\lambda)$ converges to zero while $\text{Im}(\lambda)$ saturates to a finite value predicted by the mean-field analysis indicated by a black arrow.
 For critical coupling, $\lambda$ converges to a large negative component indicating absence of a broken-symmetry phase.
-The asymptotic eigenvalues were determined by fitting numerical eigenvalues to a large $N_{\alpha}$ expansion with free coefficients, as shown in Sec.~C of the Appendix.
-We also verified that in the case of oscillating coherences the next dominant eigenvalue indeed saturates to a non-zero real value with a large gap (see Sec.~C of Appendix).
-To further corroborate our results, we plot time-dependent oscillations for up to $N_{A/B}=100$ which oscillate at the value predicted by the mean-field, as shown in Fig.~\ref{fig:figure1}(c)-(d).
+The asymptotic eigenvalues were determined by fitting numerical eigenvalues to a large-$N_{\alpha}$ expansion with free coefficients, as shown in Sec.~C of the Appendix.
+We also verified that in the case of oscillating coherences the next dominant eigenvalue indeed saturates to a non-zero real value with a large gap (see Appendix \ref{sec:appendix-C}).
+To further corroborate our results, we plot time-dependent oscillations for up to $N_{A/B}=100$ which oscillate with frequency predicted by the mean-field, as shown in Fig.~\ref{fig:figure1}(c)-(d).